 - Before you leave, make sure you set the time in your cameras correctly.
 The time stamp is used to sync the position from the GPS track to each photo.

 - Use your GPS unit or an app on your phone to record a track of your movements.
 There are several iPhone apps that will capture the track info.
 I tried GeoTagr ($4.99 in the app store) and it worked well.
-Motion-X GPS ($1.99 in the app store) also works.
+Motion-X GPS (no longer in the app store?) also works.
 When I got back home, I emailed myself the .gpx file with the track information.
 One warning: sometimes these location recording apps can be power hungry.
 You might want to check to make sure you don’t run down your battery doing this.

 - Move the .gpx track file to the folder on your computer with your photos.
 Then load it into Lightroom and apply it to the photos.
 Easy-peasy!
 It all just works!